drizk1/FireFrame.jl/README.md

 # FireFrame?

-#### This originally started when I came across the fhircrackr.
-I have not found something similar in Julia yet, so I became decided to begin building parts of it.
-Although the examples below use FHIR resources as their examples, I suspect you could use this other non FHIR websites as well.
+#### This originally started when I came across the fhircrackr package in R. I have not found something similar in Julia yet, so I  decided to begin building parts of it.
+Although the examples below use FHIR resources as their examples, I suspect you could use this other non FHIR websites as well, but I have not tried.

-#### The goal is to simplify and streamline going from a JSON file (maybe xml one day idk the pros v cons) to a dataframe for  data tidying manipulation, and statisitcal testing.
-Some creative liberty has been taken to determine other features that one might find useful, such as get_table_design.
+#### The goal is to simplify and streamline going from a JSON file (maybe xml one day idk the pros v cons) to a dataframe for data tidying manipulation, statisitcal testing, etc. Some creative liberty has been taken to work on other features that one might find useful, such as `get_table_design()`.

 #### Currently included:
 - `search_resource(base_url, resource; max_entries)`